 The chapel is located on NC Highway 209, about 2/10 of a mile before it ends at NC 209.
 The beautiful setting also includes a covered bridge "The Bridges of Madison County" facing NC Highway 209.

-Their property is adjacent to the Trust General Store (GPS address 14535 NC-209, Hot Springs, NC).
+St. Jude's Chapel of Hope is adjacent to the Trust General Store (GPS address 14535 NC-209, Hot Springs, NC).
 Read more about other places to see along the Appalachian Medley Scenic Byway.
-About 22 miles south of St. Jude's Chapel of Hope is the Methodist Conference Center at Lake Junaluska with more inspiring spots open for all to enjoy.